-The Whiteface Region is known as the Northeast's premier biking destination with endless trails for mountain biking and road cycling.
-If you prefer two feet to two wheels, choose from any of the plentiful full or half day hikes - spring and summer are perfect times to embark on a scenic hiking adventure.
+In summer, the Whiteface Region is known as the Northeast's premier biking destination with endless trails for mountain biking and road cycling.
+If you prefer two feet to two wheels, choose from any of the plentiful full or half day hikes — fall, with it's gorgeous, ever-changing foliage, is a perfect time to embark on a scenic hiking adventure.
 Perhaps you prefer being in the water?
 The fish are plentiful here — try fly fishing the Ausable on your own or with a guide.

 The Adirondacks owe their reputation as a recreational paradise to its topography — a unique combination of high rocky summits and endless waterways.
-Surrounded by the High Peaks and dense evergreen forests, the Whiteface Region offers rugged outdoor activities for adventurous hearts of all ages and abilities.
+Surrounded by mountains, dense evergreen forests and pristine waters, the Whiteface Region offers outdoor activities for adventurous hearts of all ages and abilities.

-Watch world-class athletes excel in their sport, or experience one of our seasonal festivals, check out our Calendar of Events to find out what's happening and when.
+Watch world-class athletes excel in their sport or experience one of our seasonal festivals.
+Check out our calendar of events to find out what's happening and when.
 And, of course, it's never too early to start planning your next vacation.
-Wilmington is the home to Whiteface Mountain, what more could you ask for?